tadiparChinese/academicstoday-django/README.md

 ![alt tag](https://github.com/AcademicsToday/py-academicstoday/blob/master/docs/media/logo.png)
-# py-academicstoday
+# asamkhyeya Edutech
 ## Description
-A open-source platform for online course-based learning and education.
+A platform for online course-based learning and education.

-## Support
-You can financially support the project by either:
-* Bitcoin donations: 1NdWWNyHJJd5oFhtzAFtApNaHjSuAbGmXZ
-* Dash donations: XcNwdbXmEdnm4ErQuK8A9UkcTwTkUGf7ML

 ## Features
 * Students log in and enroll in the provided courses